grim117reaper/Grammar_generator_for_nltk/README.md

 python script to generate grammar for nltk RegexpParser

 ## Version 1.0

-Reading sentences from a list. </br>
+Reading sentences from a list

-generating grammar. </br>
+Generating grammar

 ## Version 1.2

-Reading sentences from a file. </br>
+Reading sentences from a file

-Any number of sentences can be given as input. </br>
+Any number of sentences can be given as input

 ## Version 1.3

-Writing final grammar to a file. </br>
+Writing final grammar to a file